iAbhishek91/devops-project-1/README.md

 - triggered when **PUSH TO MASTER** named ci.yaml (test the application)
 - triggered when **PULL_REQUEST TO MASTER** named cd.yaml (build the image and pushes to gcr.io registry)

-> Master branch is locked so that there is no direct push to master.
+#### Master branch settings

+- enable peer review *this is NOT DONE in this project as I am only contributor*
+- enable git actions CI as required before merging.
+- force all the rules for admin and owners

+> This will lock the master branch and one can merge only after the actions are passed.

-### Create secrets in GitHuB
+#### Create secrets in GitHuB

 GKE_PROJECT: PROJECT_ID
 GKE_SA_KEY: {} # get the key from IAM manager

-## Set up GCP
+### Set up GCP

 Below commands are executed on cloud shell